fadeoutsoftware/WASDI/prerequisites.md

 Note for **Windows** users: make sure the install path does not contain spaces.
 This is required in order to avoid issues when [using Maven](https://maven.apache.org/guides/getting-started/windows-prerequisites.html).
 Example of an appropriate path for a Windows installation: `C:\path\to\Java\`

 **TODO**
-*check whether the no-space-issue is really an issue* / how to overcome it
+*check whether the no-space-issue is a real issue and how to overcome it (maybe w/ a shortcut? a softlink from the git bash?)*

 ## Native [Java Advanced Imaging API (JAI)](http://www.oracle.com/technetwork/java/javase/tech/jai-142803.html)